 The Group is exposed to a variety of financial, operational, economic and regulatory risks and uncertainties.
 The Group has risk management processes in place which are designed to identify and evaluate these risks and uncertainties based on the probability of them occurring and the impact they may have on the business.
-The Directors are aware that these risks and uncertainties may, either singularly or, collectively, affect the Group's revenue, costs, asset value, reputation or ability to meet its business objectives.
+The Board has overall responsibility for ensuring that there is a robust assessment of the principal risks facing the group and they are aware that these risks and uncertainties may, either singularly or, collectively, affect the Group's revenue, costs, asset value, reputation or ability to meet its business objectives.

 Some of the risks the Group faces are external and therefore beyond our control.
-Some risks may not be known at present or may be considered to be currently immaterial, but could develop into material risks in the future.
+Some risks may not be known at present or may be considered to be currently immaterial but could develop into material risks in the future.
 The risk management processes are therefore designed to manage the risks which may have a material impact on our ability to meet our corporate objectives, rather than fully obviate all risks.